-Womanhood has its benefits (a longer life expectancy, skirts on hot summer days) and its drawbacks (childbirth, menstruation, centuries of social inequality).
+Womanhood has its benefits (a longer life expectancy, skirts on hot summer days, fawning men) and its drawbacks (the pain of childbirth, menstruation, centuries of social inequality, fawning men).
 Yeast infections, I’m sure you’ll agree, fall squarely into the second category.
 Combine an itchy crotch with social mores that deem crotch-scratching unladylike, then mix in vaginal discharge that really does resemble cottage cheese, and what do you get?
 A disgusting and uniquely feminine form of torture.
 Because male genitalia don’t generally provide the conditions preferred by Candida albicans—the yeastie beasties that cause women so much grief—men almost never experience what happens when Candida multiplies with reckless abandon in that most sensitive of bodily regions.
 Lucky them.

 The Candida of vaginal yeast infection fame is the very same yeast that causes thrush and fungal diaper rashes, but it’s not an inherently bad thing.
 In fact, Candida lives in and on all of our bodies, all the time.
 Problems occur when, for one reason or another, the yeast manages to establish a larger-than-usual colony.
 Maybe conditions are especially good for growth (warm and damp) or the other microorganisms that keep yeast growth in check (usually bacteria) are weakened or diminished.
-If you’re wondering what you might have done wrong, some specific causes of yeast infections can be found at the bottom of this page.
-If you’re just here for a yeast infection cure, the next section is for you.
+If you’re wondering what you might have done wrong, some specific causes of yeast infections can be found by reading further.
+If you’re just here for a yeast infection cure, keep on reading.

 Yeast Infection Symptoms